iferrera/MMPickerView/README.md

   MMselectedObject - id - The selected object presented in the PickerView, an object from the array, for eg. [yourArray objectAtIndex:0];
-  MMtoolbarBackgroundImage - UIImage - The background image of the toolbar (320 x 44 for non retina, 640 x 88 for retina) MMtextAlignment - NSNumber - The text alignment of the labels in the PickerView, @0 for Left, @1 for Center, @2 for Right */
+  MMtoolbarBackgroundImage - UIImage - The background image of the toolbar (320 x 44 for non retina, 640 x 88 for retina) MMtextAlignment - NSNumber - The text alignment of the labels in the PickerView, @0 for Left, @1 for Center, @2 for Right MMspaceBottom - NSNumber - If the picker view is combined with a bottom bar (such as tabbar) set a MMspaceBottom with the height of bar.
+ */
 ```